๐Ÿ”ฆ Belize ATM Cave: My Honest Review & Tips

 • Before reaching the Crystal Maiden, you’ll also need to go up a ladder.

-• ๐Ÿ˜ฐ Claustrophobia โ€“ The guides can accommodate visitors who are claustrophobic.
-They can take several paths; if you let them know you’re claustrophobic, they will take a route with more open spaces.
+• Claustrophobia โ€“ The guides can accommodate claustrophobic visitors.
+They can take several paths, so you can take a route with more open spaces.

-Pickup for the ATM Cave is in the town of San Ignacio in the Cayo district, and the cave is 20 miles east of it in the Tapir Mountain Nature Reserve.
+• Pickup for the ATM Cave is in San Ignacio in the Cayo district.
+The cave is 20 miles east of the town in the Tapir Mountain Nature Reserve, so it’s a straightforward, hour-long drive on well-paved roads.

 A group of people standing on a street surrounding a store front.